Header photo

 The Challenge

-Tuberculosis (TB) is one of the world’s leading infectious disease killers.
-More than 1.6 million people died of TB in 2021, including people living with HIV.
-It is the leading killer of people living with HIV, causing 1 in 3 deaths.
+Tuberculosis (TB) is a leading infectious disease killer and one of the most common causes of death among people living with HIV.
+In 2022, 10.6 million people fell ill with TB and approximately 1.3 million people died from the disease, including people living with HIV.
 Colliding crises – climate change, war and deepening inequities within and between countries – are causing more people to suffer and die from TB, a preventable, treatable and curable disease.

 But we are fighting back.
 Thanks to interventions by the Global Fund partnership, TB programs are showing strong signs of recovery.
 We must continue to scale up adaptation and mitigation efforts to maintain these fragile gains against TB, and increase investments in the same tools, health workers and systems for health that are needed to fight TB and COVID-19 and to prepare for future airborne pandemics.